aldingsgit/aldingsgit.github.io/index.md

 ### Spring

-Every May, the endless epoch of New England winter exhales one last time.
+Every May, the endless epoch of New England winter exhales one final time.

 Crawling out from the depths of the frozen desert,